officelearn/azure-docs.sv-se/articles/machine-learning/service/azure-machine-learning-release-notes.md

 ---
-title: Vad är nytt i versionen?
+title: What's new in the release?
 titleSuffix: Azure Machine Learning
-description: 'Lär dig mer om de senaste uppdateringarna för Azure Machine Learning och Machine Learning och data prepare SDK: er.'
+description: Learn about the latest updates to Azure Machine Learning and the machine learning and data prep Python SDKs.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core